We hope you enjoy reading this article.

 - AWS CodeDeploy for build and deployment management.

 Please consider using a good PM tool.
-Asana is a good choice however, you can check our guide “The 10 best Agile project management tools in 2018” for more examples.
+Asana is a good choice however, you can check our guide “The 10 best Agile project management tools” for more examples.

-The cost of developing a loyalty program app
+The cost of developing a mobile loyalty solution

 There are multiple cost components for the custom development of a loyalty program app.
-Providers for SDKs/APIs provide their pricing details upon request or display them on their website.
-MBaaS providers always display their pricing plans on their website.
+Providers for SDKs/APIs provide their pricing details upon request or display them on their websites.
+MBaaS providers always display their pricing plans on their websites.

 Your development manpower cost will vary depending on your requirements.
 Your geography and local labor market also influence it.

 If you need professional help with this end-to-end development approach, refer to our guide “How to find the best software development company?”.
-To save on the initial development costs, you should consider creating a minimal viable product or MVP to get the key features right.
+To save on the initial development costs of a custom loyalty app, you should consider creating a minimal viable product or MVP to get the key features right.

 If you need expert developers or development teams then simply fill out our product specification form and one of our dedicated account managers will be in touch to see what we can do for you.

-A loyalty program is a customer reward scheme that is designed to improve customer retention.
+A loyalty program is a customer reward scheme that is designed to retain customers and achieve customer satisfaction with their services.